Nightriser/AllodsTools/README.md

 If it is not active but skilled the addon will give a warning (red text on screen).
 Can be turned on/off with a button (ATA).

-## TODO: AllodsToolsLootpet - ATLootpet - ATL
+## AllodsToolsLootpet - ATLootpet - ATL

-NOT YET CREATED
 Checks if Lootpet is available and active.
 If it is not active but available the addon will give a warning (red text on screen).
 Can be turned on/off with a button (ATL).